-Sensors Unlimited - UTC Aerospace Systems has introduced the smallest SWaP (size weight and power) short wave infrared camera for unmanned vehicles.
+Sensors Unlimited – A part of Collins Aerospace has introduced the smallest SWaP (size weight and power) short wave infrared camera for unmanned vehicles.
 The 640 x 512 pixel (25µm pitch) camera weighs 120g (less than four and a half ounces) with the 23mm f/1.15 lens, providing a 40-degree field of view.
 The <4.9 cubic inch total volume allows it to easily fit on board most unmanned aerial or ground vehicle systems (UAS or UGS).
 Currently the low-SWaP camera is installed in the nose cone of a Raven hand-launched unmanned aerial system.

 Contact us regarding your application or to discuss our new Low SWaP Shortwave Infrared (SWIR) Imager for UAVs.